 Aid in integration, or re-integration, into their community.

-Includes, Visiting clients in their homes, adult day Sacramento senior care centers and group settings, transportation to needed medical appointments, senior nutrition centers or shopping along with providing socialization/ companionship and respite care for the spouse or primary caregiver senior help.
+Includes, Visiting clients in their homes, adult day Sacramento senior care centers and group settings, transportation for seniors Sacramento to needed medical appointments, senior nutrition centers or shopping along with providing socialization/ companionship and respite care for the spouse or primary caregiver senior help.
 Assisting with correspondence, paying the bills, obtaining community resources, translation, interpretation and other related tasks.

 You must contact the agency directly to be assigned a senior companion.